 Time Management, a Case for Facility Management Software:

-Yes, Facility Management Software Helps to be Organized OR No, Software is a Complete Waste of Money.
+Yes, Facility Management Software Helps to be Organized or No, the facility management software is a Complete Waste of time and money.

 Which team do you subscribe to?